Media Editor, Psychology

 • While travel is moderate, media editors must be willing and able to travel several times per year throughout the United States and Canada.
 Travel includes attending academic conferences and Norton sales conferences, providing on-campus sales support, and recruiting authors on college campuses.

 • Must have a demonstrated interest in the challenges and opportunities of digital media as it applies to teaching and learning and be eager to uphold Norton’s high standards of content quality in all projects.

 • Proficiency in Word, PowerPoint, and Excel.
 Proficiency with Photoshop and InDesign a plus.

-To apply, please e-mail a cover letter and résumé to: Recruiting.
+To apply, please email a cover letter, and your resume to: Recruiting.
 Please be sure to indicate the title of the job you are applying for in the subject line.

 W.W.
 Norton & Company is an equal employment opportunity employer and considers qualified applicants for employment without regard to race, gender, age, color, religion, national origin, marital status, disability, sexual orientation, or any other protected factor.